lo6ic/cs-blog/posts/build-a-simple-blog-with-angular-and-scully.md

 Next, we need to create the Scully module for our posts.
 Back in PowerShell, run this:

-`ng generate @scullyio/init:markdown --project wt-blog`
+`ng generate @scullyio/init:markdown --project wt-blog` <---- Change 'wt-blog' to your project name

 It will give you a couple prompts: